Caldwell wins European mixed golf event in Sweden

-GOTHENBURG, Sweden (AP) — Two men and one woman finished in the top three of the inaugural Scandinavian Mixed golf tournament on Sunday with Jonathan Caldwell winning by one stroke.
+GOTHENBURG, Sweden (AP) — Two men and one woman finished in the top three of the inaugural Scandinavian Mixed golf tournament on Sunday with Jonathan Caldwell winning by one stroke for his first European Tour title.

+“It’s been a dream of mine for an awful long time,” said Caldwell, who celebrated his 37th birthday on Thursday.
+“In 2009 I played my first year, lost my card, played mini tours and Challenge Tour over the years, worked as well in a local golf store.
+It’s been a long road but finally I’m here.”

 The event was a first on the European Tour.
 It started with 78 men and 78 women competing on the same course for one trophy and one prize money pool.
 It was hosted by Annika Sorenstam and Henrik Stenson.